CMU-TBD/HumANav-Release/README.md

 ## HumANav
 Welcome to the Human Active Navigation Dataset (HumANav), a codebase for photorealistic simulations of humans in indoor office environments!
 We are a team of researchers from UC Berkeley and Google Brain.

+## Visual-Navigation
+Welcome to LB-WayPtNav (Learning-Based Waypoint Navigation), a codebase for simulation of robot navigational scenarios in indoor-office environments!
+We are a team of researchers from UC Berkeley and UIUC.

 This codebase is a part of our work in ["Visual Navigation Among Humans with Optimal Control as a Supervisor"](https://arxiv.org/pdf/2003.09354.pdf).
 In this work we show that HumANav enables zero-shot transfer of learning based navigation algorithms directly from simulation to reality.
 We hope that HumANav can be a useful tool for the broader visual navigation, computer vision, and robotics communities.

 ![HumANav Graphic](https://smlbansal.github.io/LB-WayPtNav-DH/resources/images/dataset.jpg)